 Online fashion retailers often leverage customer’s geo-location by retrieving the current weather at the shopper’s IP to make weather-sensitive clothing recommendations.
 For instance, at a particular time of the year, you may recommend new stylish raincoats for a customer who lives in Seattle, or a collection of swimwear for a client shopping in Los Angeles.

-On-site product recommendations have proven to be one of the most effective ways to drive additional revenue through personalization.
+On-site product recommendations powered by machine learning in e-commerce have proven to be one of the most effective ways to drive additional revenue through personalization.
 The Salesforce report on personalized shopping uncovered a startling statistic – shoppers that clicked on recommendations are 4.5x more likely to add items to cart, and 4.5x more likely to complete their purchase.

 4. Personalized Search Results